top of page

 The grantor only warrants against defects or claims that arose during their ownership of the property.

 Does not provide protection against claims or defects that predate the grantor's ownership.
+We rarely use this type of deed.

 Joint & Survivorship Deed (Joint Tenancy with Right of Survivorship Deed):